biorobaw/NSL-Java/README.md

     If using OpenJDK, the JDK folder may be stored under the name of your OpenJDK vendor like `C:\Program Files\Amazon Corretto\`.

-5. Once the change has been done, double-click on `resume.bat` to set environment variables and compile the NSL sources.
+5. Once the change has been done, right click on `resume.bat` and run as administrator to set environment variables and compile the NSL sources.

 6. Copy the files `SCS_PREFERENCES` and `SCS_LIBRARY_PATHS` to your home folder.